WVURAIL/dspira/_posts/2020-07-25-running-the-spectrometer.md

 permalink: /HornOperation_runningSpectrometer
 layout: post
 date: 2020-07-25
-title: Running the spectrometer_w_cal.grc Program
+title: Running the Calibrated Spectrometer
-summary:  Instructions on how to use the spectrometer_w_cal.grc program in GNU Radio
+summary:  Instructions on how to use the calibrated-spectrometer.grc program in GNU Radio
 tags: ['School-Teachers', 'Students', 'Hobbyists' ]
 categories: ['Observing']
 order: 5